elastic/ecs/rfcs/text/0007-multiple-users.md

 The examples below will only populate `user.name` and sometimes `user.id` inside the various `user` nestings, for readability.
-However in implementations, otherwise noted all `user` fields that can reasonably be populated in each location should be populated.
+However in implementations, unless otherwise noted, all `user` fields that can reasonably be populated in each location should be populated.

 ### User fields at the Root of an Event